-Once there are 5 to 8 or more vendor trade accounts reporting to at least one of the CRAs, move to revolving store credit.
+Once there are 3 or more vendor trade accounts reporting to at least one of the CRAs, move to revolving store credit.
 These are businesses such as Office Depot and Staples.
-These companies are more likely to have goods you need.

 Use the business’s EIN on these credit applications.

-Are there 8 to 10 accounts reporting?
+Are there more accounts reporting?
 Then progress to fleet credit.
 These are businesses such as BP and Conoco.
 Use this credit to purchase, repair, and take care of vehicles.
 Make certain to apply using the small business’s EIN.

 Have you been sensibly managing the credit you’ve up to this point?
 Then progress to cash credit.
 These are companies like Visa and MasterCard.
 Keep your SSN off these applications; use your EIN instead.

-These are companies such as Walmart and Dell, and also Home Depot, BP, and Racetrac.
 These are commonly MasterCard credit cards.
-If you have 14 trade accounts reporting, then these are in reach.
+If you have more trade accounts reporting, then these are in reach.

 Know what is happening with your credit.
 Make sure it is being reported and attend to any errors as soon as possible.
-Get in the habit of checking credit reports and digging into the details, and not just the scores.
+Get in the habit of checking credit reports.
+Dig into the details, not just the scores.

-We can help you monitor business credit at Experian and D&B for only $24/month.
-See: https://www.creditsuite.com/business-credit-monitoring.
-At D&B you can monitor at: https://www.dandb.com/credit-builder/.
+We can help you monitor business credit at Experian and D&B for 90% less.
 Update the info if there are mistakes or the data is incomplete.

 So, what’s all this monitoring for?
 It’s to contest any problems in your records.
 Mistakes in your credit report(s) can be corrected.
 But the CRAs typically want you to dispute in a particular way.